 Some of the researchers involved in the IOM study take issue with the federal government's interpretation.
 John Benson, one of the authors of the IOM report, previously told the New York Times that the federal government's 2006 review was wrong.
 The federal government "loves to ignore our report," Benson said.
 "They would rather it never happened."

-While the reclassification would be a symbolic win for legalization advocates, Kleiman of UCLA says it wouldn't have much practical effect.
-Schedule 2 substances typically require a prescription to be distributed, and neither recreational or medical marijuana dispensaries work through prescriptions.
+While a reclassification would be a symbolic win for legalization advocates, Kleiman says it wouldn't have much practical effect.
+Schedule 2 substances typically require a prescription to be distributed, and neither recreational nor medical marijuana dispensaries work through prescriptions.

-Kevin Sabet, co-founder of the anti-legalization Smart Approaches to Marijuana and a supporter of marijuana's schedule 1 status, argues federal agencies can and should allow more research into marijuana and its various cannabinoids, such as CBD and THC, without reducing marijuana's schedule.
+Kevin Sabet, co-founder of the anti-legalization Smart Approaches to Marijuana and a supporter of marijuana's Schedule 1 status, told me in August 2014 that federal agencies can and should allow more research into marijuana and its various cannabinoids, such as CBD and THC, without reducing marijuana's schedule.

-"We have advocated that the FDA start a compassionate research program now for components or different parts of marijuana, including the whole plant," Sabet says.
+"We have advocated that the FDA start a compassionate research program now for components or different parts of marijuana, including the whole plant," Sabet said in August.

-Still, moving marijuana down to a schedule 3 substance could help in a few significant ways.
-It could, for example, allow marijuana businesses to deduct the cost of growing pot from their taxes.
+Still, moving marijuana down to a Schedule 3 substance could help in a few significant ways.
+It could allow marijuana businesses to deduct expenses from their taxes.
 It would also loosen restrictions on producing and selling the plant for medical and research purposes.
 But, at least for now, such a drastic down-scheduling is not very likely.